Will the Finucane Public Inquiry lead to “the truth” at last?

 Straight away every part of unionism raised the cry of two tier justice.
 If Finucane merited a public inquiry why not the Kingmills massacre of 11 Protestant workman or any of the 1000 odd cases extant against the IRA?
 Why are they consigned to the second best of the legacy commission?

-Because it was a promise wrongly denied says Hilary Benn, the secretary if state, granted now in the interest of maintaining public confidence – ( keeping the government’s word) – and because its absence was found over the years to be in breach of a battery of top level court decisions in Belfast, London and Strasbourg.
-And, Benn might have added, because Finucane’s long tortuous legal history up to this point as a cause celebre would have massively overshadowed the work of the fledgling commission.
+Because a promise of a PI was wrongly denied says Hilary Benn, the secretary of state, granted now in the interest of maintaining public confidence – ( keeping the government’s word) ; and because the absence of due process over the years was found to be in breach of a battery of top level court decisions in Belfast, London and Strasbourg, although without specifying what form it might take.
+Benn might have added that the inclusion of Finucane in the ICRC ‘s portfolio after it’s long and tortuous legal history would have massively overshadowed its work.
+Even more to the point, the Finucane family would surely have settled for nothing less.
 It is therefore absolutely a political decision.

 Why so long a delay?
 What are the hopes for the Finucane Inquiry and can they ever be satisfied?